Louis Gossett Jr.: 1955–1977: Continued success to television breakthrough

 In the same year, Gossett acted in Robert Aldrich's The Choirboys, and Peter Yates's The Deep.
 The Choirboys was a critical panned and viewed as one of Aldrich's weakest films.
 In Yates's film, an underwater thriller, Gossett played the lead villain.
-For his role he had to learn how to dive and said "to become an efficient diver I was trained in the largest swimming pool I'd ever been in every day for a whole month.
+For his role, Gossett had to learn how to dive and said "to become an efficient diver I was trained in the largest swimming pool I'd ever been in every day for a whole month.
 Then the instructor said, 'I think you are ready now for the Atlantic Ocean.
 Once we got into the heavy stuff, those lessons saved my life quite a few times."
-On playing the lead villain he explained "there are villainous traits and there are heroic traits in all of us, and as an actor you are taught to dip into all those sections of your personality.
+On playing the lead villain, he explained, "there are villainous traits and there are heroic traits in all of us, and as an actor you are taught to dip into all those sections of your personality.
 I guess, in a non artistic profession, you have to keep certain doors locked.
 I like to play anything that is significant, and of a quality that I would call a stretch.
 Anything that is really quite different from what I have done before."
-On his performance, he thought "he did one of his finest jobs of acting during the filming".
+On his performance, Gossett thought "he did one of his finest jobs of acting during the filming".
 While the film got mixed to negative reviews, critic Bernard Drew, in his review published in The Courier-News, explained he liked it, enjoyed all performances and wrote that Gossett is "unctuous and evil as the arch-fiend".
 The films was a success and was the eighth-highest-grossing film of 1977 in the United States and Canada with a gross of $47.3 million.
 Overseas, the film was Columbia's highest-grossing film and grossed over $100 million worldwide.